junger westen 2025 Art Prize – Painting

 This year's jury members were Prof. Shannon Bool, artist, Professor of Painting at the Kunsthochschule Mainz, Madeleine Frey, Director of the Max Ernst Museum, Brühl, Dr. Linda Walther, Director of the Josef Albers Museum Quadrat, Bottrop, Christoph Westermeier, Chairman of the Künstlerverein Malkasten, Düsseldorf, and Dr. Nico Anklam, Director of the Museums of the City of Recklinghausen and Director of the Kunsthalle, Holger Freitag, Chairman of the Committee for Culture, Science and City History of the City of Recklinghausen, Christoph Tesche, Mayor of the City of Recklinghausen and Kerstin Weber-Baumann, Research Assistant at the Kunsthalle Recklinghausen (deputy).

 The junger westen art prize is the first prize for art to be awarded by a German municipality after 1945.
 Initiated in 1948, it commemorates the junger westen group of artists founded a year earlier in Recklinghausen around the painters Gustav Deppe, Thomas Grochowiak, Emil Schumacher, Heinrich Siepmann, Hans Werdehausen and the sculptor Ernst Hermanns.
 It is awarded as a sponsorship prize of the city of Recklinghausen with the support of the Cultural Foundation of the Stadtsparkasse Recklinghausen.
-Thanks to additional funding from the Rotary Club Recklinghausen and the Ulrike and Bernd Tönjes Foundation, the prize money has been increased from 10,000 to 20,000 euros since 2023.
-This increase will remain in place for the next competitions until 2031.
-2025 will coincide with the 75th anniversary of the Kunsthalle and the 40th edition of the art prize, which will be awarded this year in its “traditional” category, painting.
+Thanks to additional funding from the Rotary Club Recklinghausen and the Bernd & Ulrike Tönjes Stiftung, the prize has been endowed with 20,000 euros since the last edition in 2023 (previously 10,000 euros).
+The 75th anniversary of the Kunsthalle Recklinghausen is also being celebrated with the 40th edition of the prize.

 The opening will take place on Saturday, September 20, 2025 at 5 p.m. in the Kunsthalle.